Please note that this page is automatically translated.

 Human Rights Due Diligence

-To fulfill our responsibility to respect human rights, we have established a human rights due diligence system based on the United Nations Guiding Principles on Business and Human Rights and are working to prevent human rights violations.
-We focus on six areas of human rights issues related to our business activities: child labor, forced labor, prohibition of discrimination and respect for diversity, freedom of association and respect for the right to collective bargaining, working hours and wages, and occupational health and safety, and are working to resolve these issues.
-In FY2024, our product procurement departments conducted training on our Basic Procurement Policy.
-We also conducted sustainability and CSR surveys with our suppliers to identify risks related to human rights and labor issues.
-Additionally, in FY2024, we held our first sustainability meeting, where we explained our sustainability initiatives and Basic Procurement Policy to 75 of our major suppliers.
+To fulfill our responsibility to respect human rights, we have established a human rights due diligence (human rights DD) system based on the United Nations Guiding Principles on Business and Human Rights and strive to prevent human rights violations.
+We focus on six areas of human rights issues related to our business activities: child labor, forced labor, prohibition of discrimination and respect for diversity, freedom of association and respect for the right to collective bargaining, working hours and wages, and occupational safety and health, and are working to address these issues.
+To identify and assess human rights risks in our supply chain, in FY2025 we sent a questionnaire to approximately 470 major first-tier suppliers, receiving responses from approximately 80%.
+If the survey identified a high risk, each responsible department will decide how to respond based on the transaction situation, etc. Additionally, as a pilot project for human rights DD, we conducted an on-site audit of a second-tier supplier in Indonesia.
+The audit was conducted by an external specialist auditing firm, accompanied by the first-tier supplier.
+Approximately 60 people, from management to practitioners, were interviewed, and relevant documents and records were reviewed.
+We will utilize the knowledge and results of this audit to consider promoting human rights DD throughout the company.

 Human Rights and Labor Initiatives

-Our Group has established a Code of Conduct with the aim of becoming a company that is widely trusted by all stakeholders.
-To ensure this, we conduct compliance training for all employees, including on human rights and labor issues.
-In FY24, we conducted monthly online training sessions from February to September, focusing on the significance of compliance, respect for human rights, and fair trade practices.
+The Group has established a code of conduct with the aim of becoming a company that is widely trusted by all stakeholders.
+To ensure this, we provide compliance training to all employees, including on human rights and labor issues.
 Furthermore, to ensure that employees adhere to appropriate working hours, we monitor overtime hours monthly with the aim of preventing excessively long working hours.
-We have implemented a facial recognition system at some locations, including our head office, to improve the accuracy of this monitoring.
-We also verify employees’ ages using identification documents at the time of hiring, in an effort to prevent child labor.
+We have implemented a facial recognition system at some locations, including our head office, to improve the accuracy of monitoring.
+We also verify employees’ ages with identification documents at the time of hiring, and strive to prevent child labor.
+We have also established a confidential whistle-blowing system to receive reports of human rights and labor issues, as well as harassment, including power harassment.

 Promoting DE&I